terraref/documentation/clowder.md

 **Clowder source code**
 The source code is available as a collection of [git repositories](https://opensource.ncsa.illinois.edu/stash/projects/CATS).
 Install [Git](https://git-scm.com/) in order to clone these repositories.

-The _clowder_ repository includes the browser-based UI and is required.
+The _clowder_ repository includes the browser-based [user interface](#Interface) and is required.

     git clone https://opensource.ncsa.illinois.edu/bitbucket/scm/cats/clowder.git

-The _extractors-core_ repository includes basic extractors.
+The _extractors-core_ repository includes basic [extractors](#Extractors).
 Other specific extractors are available in their own repositories.

     git clone https://opensource.ncsa.illinois.edu/bitbucket/scm/cats/extractors-core.git